18alantom/strawberry/docs/reactivity/directives.md

 </script>
 ```

-## Two-way binding using a directive
+## Example: Two-way binding using a directive

 Let's implement _two-way binding_ by using directives.